daniel-lopez-puig/home_service_robot_project/README.md

 In gazebo you can see all the simulated world with the robot, a building and a white ball.
 ![gazebo_world](readme_images/gazebo_with_ball_chase_it.png)

-On the other hand you will have a rviz window thats shows what the robot sees using the laser and the front camera.
+On the other hand you will have a rviz window thats shows what the robot sees using the laser (red lines) and the front camera (bottom right image).
 ![gazebo_world](readme_images/rviz_chase_it.png)

 ### Run the ROS package